michaelcourcy/kasten-cnpg/readme.md

 # Goal

-Create a kasten blueprint that trigger a backup on any cnpg cluster in your namespaces.
+Create a kasten blueprint that trigger a barman backup on any cnpg cluster in your namespaces.

 ## Limitations